A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Introduction

 \subsection{Overview of survey design}

-It is an intuitive notion, and indeed it has been known for a long time \citep{Arkhipova1985}, that symbiotics should differ from the main stellar locus in their near-UV optical colours due to the hot component contribution.
+It is an intuitive notion, and indeed it has been known for a long time \citep{Arkhipova1985}, that symbiotics should differ from the main stellar locus in their optical continuum colours due to the hot component contribution.
 And it is an equally intuitive notion that minutes-timescale accretion disc flickering (\autoref{introflickering}) could be detected if a survey contained multiple exposures in the same band separated by mere minutes, although one might wonder if many data points would be required to detect flickering with any statistical significance.
-A survey employing these two principles as its first-pass search criteria might be able to preferentially select symbiotics with detectable accretion discs.
+A survey employing either or both of these two principles as its first-pass search criteria might be less biased against accreting-only symbiotics than H$\alpha$ methods, and in the latter flickering case might preferentially select symbiotics with detectable accretion discs.
 Aiming to test the idea that there is a hidden population of accreting-only symbiotics, we employed these concepts in the design of a new method of symbiotic star detection intended to be less biased against optically-flickering symbiotic stars than methods based on narrow-band H$\alpha$ photometry and objective prism plate surveys.

 The SkyMapper Southern Sky Survey \citep{skymapperdr1,skymapperdr2} seemed to us well-suited to the task.
 The {\it uvgriz} filter set \citep{Bessell2011} has some unusual advantages over SDSS when it comes to disentangling accretion disc light from the luminous giant.
 The u filter is shifted further to shorter wavelengths than the SDSS U filter, emulating Str{\"o}mgren u by having the vast majority of its throughput shortward of the Balmer jump, which should be advantageous for diminishing the contribution of the cool giant as much as possible in our shortest filter.
 The v filter, an intermediate-band violet filter just longward of the Balmer jump, is also non-standard.
 Finally, with respect to accretion disc flickering, each SkyMapper Main Survey visit contains a total of three u-band exposures in the space of about 20 minutes, comparable to a typical peak-to-peak variability time-scale of symbiotic star accretion disc flickering \citep{Lucy2020}.